 Now, what do I not like about the lens?

-The main thing that I do not like and everyone says they don’t like about this lens is the focus ring; the focus ring is very nice to turn, but the problem is that it’s a focus by wire lens.
+The main thing I do not like, and everyone says they don’t like about this lens, is the focus ring; the focus ring is very nice to turn, but the problem is that it’s a focus-by-wire lens.